Domingo Tibaduiza: Career

-In 1970 he was proclaimed champion of the 5000 and runner-up of the 10000 metres, at the National Games of Ibagué.
-He also won gold for the 10000 meters, at the Bolivarian Games held in Caracas, Venezuela.
-From then on, he would begin to build a career that would make him the best track and fielder in Colombia and South America, and one of the greats in Central American and Pan American athletics.
+In 1970 he won the 5,000-meter championship and finished as the runner-up of the 10,000-meter event at the National Games of Ibagué.
+That same year, he earned a gold medal in the 10,000 meters at the 1970 Bolivarian Games held in Caracas, Venezuela.
+These performances marked the beginning of a prominent career in South American, Central American and Pan American track and field athletics.

 He represented Colombia in the 10,000 meters (1972 in Munich, 1976 in Montreal, 1980 in Moscow and 1984 in Los Angeles, in which Helmut Bellingrodt, the double Olympic medalist from Barranquilla, participated.), the 5000 metres (1976) and in the men's marathon (1980, 1984).
 He currently holds the Colombian national record 3000 metres, 10000 metres and 20000 metres.

 He won elite road races in his career, with highlights including the 1982 Berlin Marathon, where he crossed the finish line in 2:14:46 to beat German runner Eberhardt Weyel (2:14:50) and the British runner Juan Offord (2:20:34), who occupied, in that same order, the other two places on the podium.
 He also won the 1982 America's Finest City Half Marathon and the Giro al Sas in 1978.
 He also had the South American marathon record, when he imposed 2:11:21 in New York, in 1983.
 He is part of that golden generation of Colombian athletics, in which there were also other athletes such as Silvio Salazar, Martín Pabón and Hernán Barreneche.
 His coach Álvaro Mejía Flórez is also a notable runner from Colombia.
 For the 2012 London Olympics, he trained athletes in Tunja, Colombia.

 In 1979, Tibaduiza organized a unique event in the history of national athletics, the Pastas Doria Festival, which was attended by some of the best athletes in the world, such as David Moorcroft (first runner to go down from 13 minutes in the 5,000 meters), Sebastian Coe, Rodolfo Gómez, José Gómez and Renaldo Nehemiah.

 In the eighties, Domingo Tibaduiza dedicated himself to pedestrian races.
 In the first half of 1981 he won the Auckland Marathon, New Zealand, and was second in teams, in the Marathon Beneva de Montréal, accompanied by Víctor Mora, Rafael Parra and Luis Barbosa.
 In 1982, he placed second in the San Francisco Marathon.
 In 1983, at the age of 35, he ran seven marathons including the Manila Marathon, where he placed first; the Stockholm Marathon, where he placed third; the Toronto Marathon, where he placed second; the Eugene Marathon, where he placed first; and the Frankfurt Marathon, where he placed first.

-When the contest ended, a group of coaches from Jundeportes Bogotá sent a letter to the director of the entity, in which they "denounced" the business that their colleague Tibaduiza had done.